Grand Princess accidents and incidents

 On September 29, 2018, a 77-year-old female passenger (suffering a stroke) was medevaced from the ship approx 90 km (55 ml) southwest of Newport (OR, USA).
 The elderly woman was airlifted by an USCG helicopter crew and together with a crew nurse flown to a hospital in Portland (OR, USA).

-The incident occurred in the end of 7-day Alaskan cruise (itinerary Sept 23-30) roundtrip from homeport San Francisco CA to Astoria OR, Seattle WA, and BC Canada (Vancouver, Victoria).
+The incident occurred at the end of 7-day Alaskan cruise (itinerary Sept 23-30) roundtrip from homeport San Francisco CA to Astoria OR, Seattle WA, and BC Canada (Vancouver, Victoria).

 |02 September 2018||Coast Guard Medevacs|